freebsd/freebsd-src/docs/LangRef.rst

 ``convergent``
     This attribute indicates that the callee is dependent on a convergent thread execution pattern under certain parallel execution models.
-    Transformations that are execution model agnostic may only move or tranform this call if the final location is control equivalent to its original position in the program, where control equivalence is defined as A dominates B and B post-dominates A, or vice versa.
-``inlinehint``
+    Transformations that are execution model agnostic may not make the execution of a convergent operation control dependent on any additional values.
+``inaccessiblememonly``
+    This attribute indicates that the function may only access memory that is not accessible by the module being compiled.
+This is a weaker form of ``readnone``.
+``inaccessiblemem_or_argmemonly``
+    This attribute indicates that the function may only access memory that is either not accessible by the module being compiled, or is pointed to by its pointer arguments.
+This is a weaker form of  ``argmemonly`` ``inlinehint``
     This attribute indicates that the source code contained a hint that inlining this function is desirable (such as the "inline" keyword in